Modern Reverse Proxies Part 4: Choosing Between Traefik and Caddy

 February 23, 2026

 This is Part 4 of our five-part series on modern reverse proxies.
+Like the ancient Roman road network that connected distant provinces to a central capital, reverse proxy ecosystems connect diverse services to a unified entry point.
 We've covered the business case (Part 1), Traefik's strengths (Part 2), and Caddy's simplicity (Part 3).
-Now we'll provide a practical framework for choosing between them.
+Now, we'll provide a practical framework for choosing between them — one that weighs infrastructure realities, team capabilities, and long-term operational costs.

 Making the Right Choice